HenryRabelo/stock-android-privacy-guide/README.md

 ##### Intro:
 Before we start, I would like to state that this guide is intended to be applied to devices that have **close-to-stock ROMs**, such as Motorola devices, but are also applicable to Google Pixel.

 Why Motorola, you ask?
 Why, Pixels are not readly available on markets outside of the US and the EU.
-As such, I am making this script thinking of those who do not have the chance to buy Pixel devices.
+As such, I am making this guide thinking of those who do not have the chance to buy Pixel devices.
 While Motorola **is** owned by Lenovo at the time of writing, and as such likely has invasive regional practices, it also offers a ROM that is closest to stock and affordable phones worldwide with not much bloatware shipped by default.

+##### Preparations:
+First things first, we will do what many privacy advocates consider blasphemy: We will create a new Google Account.